louiz/biboumi/doc/biboumi.md

 *foo*, *#foo*, and *##foo*.

 If the name starts with any other character, this represents an IRC user.
+If compiled with Libidn, an IRC user has a bare JID representing the “hostname” provided by the IRC server.

 ### Join an IRC channel